CMPSC-305-Allegheny-College-Fall-2023/classDocs/README.md

 #### Gradebook Repository

 We will be using GitHub to keep track of your grades in this class.
 Use the below link to establish your grade_book reposiory.
 I will be saving grades and feedback in a report file and sending it to this repository for each member of the class.
+Note: once you have accepted the homework (to which you will never have to submit anything), you can continue to use this link to access your `grade_book` repository.
+Cool, right?!

 * GradeBook repository: https://classroom.github.com/a/tk6oZ53N